Department of Psychology at Illinois State University

 The Major in Psychology requires a capstone experience, which provides students with challenging opportunities to apply their knowledge of psychology to research, teaching, or practice endeavors.
 Students can work with faculty in the classroom or their research labs, or study specific topics of the student's interest.
 The department has also established an extensive internship program that gives students opportunities to apply their knowledge in a work setting in the local community.
 The Research Apprenticeship Program, Undergraduate Teaching Assistantship Program, and Internship Program are designed to give students practical experiences beyond their academic coursework.

 The Undergraduate Program in Psychology gives students the opportunity to learn from full-time faculty who frequently publish in top-rated journals in diverse areas of psychology.
 In our upper division 300-level content courses, students study with psychologists who are experts in the specific area covered in the course.
 Thus, a course in psycholinguistics (PSY 369) is taught by a faculty member whose area is psycholinguistics.
-PSY 351 Clinical Applications of Psychology is taught by faculty members with experience in a variety of clinical settings.
+PSY 351 Introduction to Clinical and Counseling Psychology is taught by faculty members with experience in a variety of clinical settings.
 Each year, our faculty supervise over 200 students working on research projects.